Louis Andriessen Timeline

 Wins Matthijs Vermeulen Prize a second time.
 Signs publishing contract with Boosey & Hawkes.
 Reinbert de Leeuw conducts concert performances of De Materie in Amsterdam, The Hague and Utrecht.

-for soprano and chamber orchestra BH
+for piano and toy piano BH

 Festival weekend in The Hague includes the Residentie Orkest in Mausoleum and Nocturnen.
 Huddersfield Festival feature includes UK premiere of Hadewijch.
 Documentary film by Peter West and Steve Martland, A Temporary Arrangement with the Sea, is screened on BBC2 TV.
 Memory of Roses album recorded.
 Awarded the 3M Music Laureate, then the most prestigious Dutch arts prize.